Is it time to short sell your home?

-For many homeowners, a short sale is an ideal way to preclude foreclosure or bankruptcy when they can negotiate with the lender to forgive the remainder of the loan.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to forgive the difference.

 What steps do I take in a short sale?

-Next, calculate your closing costs.
-My work in this area has taught me to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+Next, determine your closing costs.
+My experience means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, contact your lender and notify them of your situation.
-They may even have a special team that deals with short sales.
-Ask about their particular process.
-Some lenders will be more inclined to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
-Your lender will have to approve the final sale.
+Finally, contact your lender and tell them of the situation.
+They may even have a special team that manages short sales.
+Ask about their specific steps.
+Some lenders will be more willing to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to give consent for the final sale.